lavanet/docs/docs/intro/faq.md

 ### When running my provider process `lavad server` I get the following error `provider endpoint mismatch`
 This error means that you have used different geolocations when using  the `provider-stake` transaction and when running `lavad server`, please ensure they match and the problem should be resolved.

-## Developer
+## Developer ⌨️

 ### Using Lava with Other RPC Clients

 Lava easily integrates with other RPC clients.

-Simply create an account on the gateway, and replace your client's RPC URL with the appopriate one.
+1. **Gateway** - Simply create an account on the gateway, and replace your client's RPC URL with the appopriate one.
+Get started [immediately](/gateway-getting-started)!
+2. **SDK** - You can also use the SDK library integrations to integrate with [viem](/viem), [cosmjs](/cosmjs), [web3.js](/web3js), or [ethers.js](/ethersjs5).

+### I'm already using another SDK.
+No problem, Lava offers integrations to existing popular libraries [here](/sdk-integrations).

-#### How to change the RPC url which Cosmjs uses?
+### How to change the RPC url which Cosmjs uses?

-If you want a native integration to use seamlessly, please check out the cosmolava-client created by one of our community members: [MELLIFERA-Labs/cosmolava-client](https://github.com/MELLIFERA-Labs/cosmolava-client)
+If you want a native integration to use seamlessly, please check out the new Lava integration for [CosmJS](/cosmjs)!
+Alternatively, please check out the cosmolava-client created by one of our community members: [MELLIFERA-Labs/cosmolava-client](https://github.com/MELLIFERA-Labs/cosmolava-client)

 If you just want to switch the RPC URL you can do so using the HttpEndpoint interface on [stargate](https://cosmos.github.io/cosmjs/latest/stargate/interfaces/HttpEndpoint.html#url) or [cosmwasm-stargate](https://cosmos.github.io/cosmjs/latest/cosmwasm-stargate/interfaces/HttpEndpoint.html#url).
 Be sure you've grabbed the TendermintRPC endpoint from Lava or you may encounter errors.